-Without a doubt, Luis Alberto’s best trait is his vision in the final third, as evidenced by his 21 assists in all competitions this season.
+Without a doubt, Luis Alberto’s best trait is his vision in the final third, as evidenced by his 21 assists in all competitions last season.
 When he’s not hovering dangerously in the opposition’s box, the Spaniard is likely cutting open defences and finding an open teammate.
-This season, the 25-year-old averaged 2.6 key passes per game and was arguably Immobile’s most consistent provider.
+Last season, the 25-year-old averaged 2.6 key passes per game and was arguably Immobile’s most consistent provider.
 Outside of his open play prowess, Luis Alberto has proven to be a set-piece specialist and has helped Lazio from many dead-ball situations with pinpoint deliveries.

 In addition to his impressive vision, Luis Alberto has worked on his shooting since swapping England for Italy.
 What was a once wasteful and inconsistent shooter has now become a precise marksman from outside the eighteen.
-This season, the 25-year-old registered his best goal tally in his career with 12 and averaged 2.4 shots per game – another career high.
+Last season, the 25-year-old registered his best goal tally in his career with 12 and averaged 2.4 shots per game – another career high.
 Should this aspect of his game continue to evolve, Luis Alberto will go from underrated #10 to elite playmaker.

 While his finishing has taken a significant leap in the right direction, he still needs to make better decisions on occasion and avoid taking too many low percentage shots from range.
 However, until now you can’t deny that it’s worked for him.

 Playing in Simone Inzaghi’s free-flowing setup has also afforded the Lazio midfielder the opportunity to take on his man and most importantly – not be judged for it.
-In this pressure free environment in the nation’s capital, Luis Alberto has thrived and has began beating his men with relative ease.
+In this pressure-free environment in the nation’s capital, Luis Alberto has thrived and has begun beating his men with relative ease.
 Make no mistake about it, the more confidence he gains, the more we will see the 25-year-old skipping past defenders.
 The only downside about this is that, at times, the playmaker gets carried away and holds onto the ball for a touch or two too long.